Polyfill (programming): Polyfill.io

-A JavaScript library created by Andrew Betts that implemented Polyfill.
+Polyfill.io is a JavaScript library created by Andrew Betts that implemented Polyfill.
 In February 2024, the library's domain was acquired by China-based company Funnull and within a few months became part of a supply chain attack.

 BrowserID

 Authentication protocol proposed by Mozilla, failed to gain traction.

 Webshims Lib

 Alexander Farkas's Webshims Lib aggregates many other polyfills together into a single package and conditionally loads only those needed by the visiting browser.

 Hyphenopoly.js

 Hyphenopoly.js enables automatic hyphenation if it is not already supported by the browser for the respective document language.